 This is why it is crucial for you to stay on top of termite treatments.
 In the early stages, termite damage can be remedied, and your home won’t be in immediate danger.
 However, if termites are left unchecked, eventually your home may be deemed structurally unsound, and you’ll be left with a home that requires repairs (or, in extreme cases, may need to be demolished).

 Your home will also lose value as termites consume its wood, and it may be difficult to sell your home if you choose to put it on the market.
 A home inspector may note the termite damage and reduce the value of your home.
 If you notice any signs of termites, don’t delay.
 Termites will continue to consume wood throughout your home, and a single colony can split and spread to other areas of your home, which will double the problem at hand.

-What are some signs of a termite infestation?
+What are Signs of a Termite Infestation?

 Evidence of a termite infestation may also be hollow-sounding wood or sagging or blistering wood floors.
 You may also notice signs of termites in trees, lumber, firewood, and other wood around your property.
 Keep an eye out for mud tunnels and blowholes, and tunnels underneath bark.
 You may even be able to see termites in action if you split the wood.

 It’s Time to Call Hi-Tech Termite Control

-We perform termite inspections, which reveal the severity of the problem and the source of your infestation, then prescribe the best termite treatment.
-We provide extermination services, including chemical treatments, microwave termite treatments (an accurate, alternative termite treatment technique), and, as a last resort, home tenting fumigation for termites.
+We perform termite inspections to reveal the severity of the problem and the source of your infestation, then prescribe the best termite treatment.
+We provide extermination services, including chemical treatments, alternative microwave termite treatments, and, as a last resort, home tenting fumigation for termites.
 If you’re ready to get started, reach out to us today!